-Tekashi 6ix9ine Placed In General Prison Population With Violent Offenders, Per TMZ
+Tekashi 6ix9ine Placed In General Prison Population With Violent Offenders, Per ‘TMZ’

 Tekashi 6ix9ine is being given no breaks according to a TMZ report that confirms he has been locked up among the Brooklyn Metropolitan Detention Center’s general population of inmates since his arrest at the hands of federal authorities over the weekend.

-As was previously noted in the Inquisitr‘s coverage of the developments, Tekashi is facing racketeering and firearms charges that could put him away for a minimum of 32 years to life in prison.
+As was previously noted in the Inquisitr’s coverage of the developments, Tekashi is facing racketeering and firearms charges that could put him away for a minimum of 32 years to life in prison.
 While he is suspected of having had some sort of involvement in an armed robbery and a pair of 2018 shootings, Tekashi was reportedly taken down in an operation to snag members of the Nine Trey Bloods that the feds have been building a case against since 2013.
-Thus the affiliation he reportedly set in stone with the gang just last year has opened the popular recording artist up to types of conspiracy allegations that are typical of a RICO case.
+Thus, the affiliation he reportedly set in stone with the gang just last year has opened the popular recording artist up to types of conspiracy allegations that are typical of a RICO case.

 Tekashi (whose given name is Daniel Hernandez) was arraigned along with former manager Kifano “Shottie” Jordan, ex-bodyguard Faheem “Crippy” Walter, and past associates Jensel “Ish” Butler, Fuguan “Fu Banga” Lovick, and Jamel “Mel Murda” Jones on Monday night, November 19.
 The indictment was unsealed within 24 hours of a sting that authorities executed amidst fear that Jordan and others were looking to harm Tekashi after he announced that he was firing his entire circle and disassociating himself from the Treyway clique he had been representing along his path to fame, according to the Daily Beast.